 I’m sure you’ve heard by now that Facebook can help you sell more books.
 But it’s not as simple as posting a message to your followers.
 What you may not realize is that not everyone who follows you will see what you have posted.
 If you have, for instance, 20,000 followers and post something on your page, only a small percentage of them will actually see the message.
 Boosting posts on Facebook helps you reach more than that tiny percent.

-Facebook remains one of the best all-purpose tools that authors and publishers have at their disposal.
+Facebook remains one of the best social media marketing tools that authors and publishers have at their disposal.
 Just to rattle off a few obvious uses: you can find communities of like-minded authors to provide critical support, you can use it to set up a fan page, and even organize live events through it.
 Perhaps most critically, you can make use of Facebook advertising to target prospective readers based on interests, location, and any other demographic category you can think of.
 In this post, however, we will quickly look at how Facebook can help you perfect your book cover design in a data-driven fashion.

-The holidays are here, but you’d hardly know it from the social media accounts of most authors.
+The holidays are here, but you’d hardly know it from the social media marketing of most authors.
 Instead of using this time of year as a way of generating more sales, some authors assume it’s business as usual.
 Sprucing up your social media with the holidays in mind can help make sure your books show up on readers' wish lists.

 Publishers have been raising funds from the reading community for centuries, dating back at least to the seventeenth century, when a subscription model was used to produce works of literature such as the first illustrated edition of Milton’s Paradise Lost.
 In the last decade, crowdfunding has gone digital, and become a major source of funding for creative projects.
 Even more than raising money, crowdfunding can be an incredible way to connect with a community that will love a book, even before that book is made.